By admin | 19th June, 2018 | 5 min read

 Did you know?: Overall click volume on the Google Search Network in Q4 grew 9% year-over-year, and CPCs for branded keywords on Google fell 13% year-over-year in Q3.

 Tired of hearing this time and again?
 Well, while you might be tired, but trust me you shouldn’t be.
-Having high ad relevance contributes to high quality score.
+Having high ad relevance contributes to high quality scores.
 Being relevant means your adverts, the keywords you have chosen, and your landing page are all talking the same and very closely related search terms a customer might be looking for.

 To improve relevance, you might want to try this out:

 Follow the relevancy recipe, and see how it works; then go ahead and repeat for other keywords.
+It is a tested tip for how to reduce cost per click Facebook or Google ads.

 To understand this concept of negative keywords, let’s take an example – if you are creating ads for selling “doors and windows for commercial buildings”, you might want to add “doors and windows for residential buildings” to your negative keyword list.
 Because, for people who are looking for products for their own house may be searching for the term ‘doors and windows for building’, your ad might get triggered, they click on it, and then leave your page, driving up your CPC and bounce rate.